Are you taking advantage of the Pinterest tools available to grow your presence on Pinterest?

 Typically, your image will not describe your post and you only really want people clicking on the image if they are interested in your content.

 The image editing is an optional extra step.

 You can schedule content to multiple accounts and also set up interval scheduling (e.g. post every 30 minutes) so there’s a regular flow of content available.

 There are also analytics available which show how your content is performing.
 You can monitor this with daily reports and start identifying any trends and/or influential users that you should engage with.

-ViralTag is a time saving tool which allows you to schedule out content across multiple accounts and then monitor the results.
+ViralTag is a time saving tool which allows you to schedule out content across multiple accounts and platforms and then monitor the results.
 It’s a a very useful tool and worth considering.

 2. PinAlerts: Create Alerts Delivered to Your Email

 Pinalerts allows you to track the content that is pinned from your website or your competitors.
 You get email alerts showing you this pinning activity, and you can select how frequently you want to receive these emails.

 - Set up pin alerts for you or your competitors

 - Configure how often you get the alerts